Skip to main content

 • Risk of airborne particles

-Blown-in fiberglass performs better than batts but is still not a high-performing insulation product.
+Does Blown-In Need A Vapor Barrier-1Blown-in fiberglass performs better than batts but is still not a high-performing insulation product.
 Unlike batts, blown-in fiberglass can contour to fit the space.
 However, blown-in fiberglass is a lightweight and fluffy product that cannot substantially increase performance.
 Blown-in fiberglass also settles over time, meaning more insulation must be installed later to compensate.

-Like fiberglass batts, blown-in fiberglass cannot air seal.
-If you want to air seal your attic to prevent air leakage, you must invest in and install an air-sealing product.
-After installing the air seal, you could insulate with blown-in fiberglass.
-An air seal will increase the efficiency of your blown-in insulation product.
+Like fiberglass batts, blown-in fiberglass cannot air-seal.
+If you want to air-seal your attic to prevent air leakage, you must invest in and install an air-sealing product.
+After installing the air-seal, you could insulate with blown-in fiberglass.
+An air-seal will increase the efficiency of your blown-in insulation product.

 Blown-in fiberglass particles can become airborne, just like fiberglass batts.
 PPE is vital when installing blown-in fiberglass to keep your skin, eyes, and lungs safe.

-3. Blown-In Cellulose
+3. The Best Budget-Friendly Option: Blown-In Cellulose

 Blown-in cellulose is a recycled-material blown-in insulation option.
 Cellulose is generally composed of recycled newspaper, with added natural flame retardant like borate.